yueqingliang1/yueqingliang1.github.io/_pages/about.md

   - /about.html
 ---
 ## Bio
-Hi there!
+Hi!
 This is Yueqing Liang (梁月清), you can call me Luna as well.
-I am currently a first-year Ph.D. student in the Department of Computer Science at Illinois Institute of Technology (IIT) since Spring 2022, advised by [Prof. Kai Shu](http://www.cs.iit.edu/~kshu/).
+I am currently a second-year Ph.D. student in the Department of Computer Science at Illinois Institute of Technology (IIT) since Spring 2022, advised by [Prof. Kai Shu](http://www.cs.iit.edu/~kshu/).
 Before joining IIT, I received my *M.S.* in Big Data in Business from the *University of Sydney (USYD)* in 2020, and my *B.E.* in Telecommunications Engineering with Management from *Queen Mary University of London (QMUL)* in 2018.

 <!--
 Hi there!
 This is Yueqing Liang (梁月清), you can call me Luna as well.
 I am currently a first-year Ph.D. student in the [Department of Computer Science](https://www.iit.edu/computer-science) at [Illinois Institute of Technology (IIT)](https://www.iit.edu) since Spring 2022, advised by [Prof. Kai Shu](http://www.cs.iit.edu/~kshu/).
 Before joining IIT, I received my Master degree in [Big Data in Business](https://www.sydney.edu.au/handbooks/archive/2019/business_school_PG/coursework/subject_areas/big_data_business.shtml.html) from the [University of Sydney (USYD)](https://www.sydney.edu.au) in 2020, and my Bachelor degree in [Telecommunications Engineering with Management](http://eecs.qmul.ac.uk/study-abroad/joint-programme-bupt/bupt-degree-programmes/#bteml) from [Queen Mary University of London (QMUL)](https://www.qmul.ac.uk) in 2018.
 -->

-My research interests are in the broad areas of **machine learning** and **data mining**, including several related topics like **fairness**, **recommender system**, and **transfer learning**.
+My research interests are in the broad areas of **data mining** and **machine learning**, including several related topics like **fairness**, **recommender systems**, and **transfer learning**.

 <!-- \[[View My Curriculum Vitae](https://yueqingliang1.github.io/files/CV_Yingtong.pdf)\]
  -->